WebAssembly/js-promise-integration/proposals/js-promise-integration/Overview.md

 ```
 There are three possiblities for assigning a value to the `suspending` attribute: `"first"`, `"last"` and `"none"`.
 These relate to which argument of `$compute_delta_import` actually has the suspender.
 In our case it makes no difference whether we use `"first"` or `"last"` because the are no other arguments.
 Using `"none"` is a signal that the function is not actually suspending.

 The return type of `suspending_compute_delta` is an `"f64"`, because that is what the WebAssembly module is importing.
 However, the actual function that is executed returns a `Promise` of a `f64`.
-The importing WebAssembly module never sees that `Promise` object&mdash;it is consumed by the function generated via teh `WebAssembly.Function` constructor.
+The importing WebAssembly module never sees that `Promise` object&mdash;it is consumed by the function generated via the `WebAssembly.Function` constructor.

 The complete import object looks like:
 ```